+44 (0)1234 757575

 Eek!

-You might be wondering why that matters; after all – if such a large proportion of managers have never had formal training for their leadership role, surely, it’s because it’s not needed…?
-Why else would so many organisations promote people without providing any training or development?
+You might be wondering why that matters; after all – if so many managers have never had formal training for their leadership role, surely that’s because it’s not needed…?

-So many people left jobs that were otherwise great: jobs they loved, because of the negative impact one bad manager had.
-An impact that – with the right training and support – should never have happened!
+So many people have left jobs that were otherwise great – jobs they loved – because of the negative impact one bad manager had.

-Expense from things like losing the skills, experience and industry insight that come with your people, the expense of recruitment and retraining for new hires, the cost of lost hours and lost business when your team is trying to learn the ropes, and the cost of security, camaraderie and progress that comes with strong staff retention.
+Expense from losing the skills, experience and industry insight that you lose when unhappy people quit, the expense of recruitment and retraining for new hires, the cost of lost hours and lost business when your new team is trying to learn the ropes, and the cost of security, camaraderie and growth that comes with strong staff retention.

 46% of the managers surveyed believe that colleagues won their role / promotion based on their profile, internal relationships and influence, rather than on their ability or performance.

-If your organisation doesn’t know how to specifically recruit for Leadership, or what a great Leader should look like, it seems like the safe choice to pick the person who wants it most, or to favour loyalty.
+If your organisation doesn’t know how to specifically recruit for Leadership, or what a great Leader should look like, it can feel like a safe choice to pick the person who wants it most, or to favour loyalty.

 Leadership matters: invest in the skills, communication and confidence of your leaders, and reap the rewards across the whole team.